 As we continue to ride the peaks and valleys of the COVID pandemic, we should invest in our local business community since doing so not only improves the livelihoods of their employees but also generates the revenues our city needs.

 I am particularly excited about the prospects of keeping downtown Pearl Street between 9th and 11th closed to traffic and open to more business in order to build on the liveliness that has been established there.
 A recent survey showed that 75% of downtown businesses want West Pearl closed permanently or at least seasonally.
-As well as many of the restaurants that are not located downtown and have used parklets to keep their businesses alive.
-That same survey showed a staggering 87% of businesses wanted parkelt to exist permanently or seasonally.
+That same survey showed a staggering 87% of businesses wanted parklets to exist permanently or seasonally, including many of the restaurants that are not located downtown and have used parklets to keep their businesses alive.
 Similarly, I am committed to working with businesses on the Hill to bring about much-needed changes ahead of CU’s conference center and the Hill Hotel.
 As a Council member, I would work closely with the Downtown Boulder Partnership, the Chamber of Commerce, and members of the community to promote the policies that support our businesses, which can fuel our economic recovery.
-Much of these changes were done so temporarily and without long term solutions to ADA, stormwater, electricity and emergency access.
+These closures and patio extensions were done so temporarily and without long term solutions to ADA, stormwater, electricity and emergency access.
 Any of these permanent solutions will need to incorporate many of those codes and regulations our city has.
 It’s important to remember during this election cycle that many candidates, myself included, are going to be advocating that the City spend more money on programs, services, and infrastructure.
 These ideas are futile unless we have clear plans and ideas for how to generate the revenue necessary for such important and bold actions going forward.

 Invest in revitalizing the Hill: